 | Complexity | Single message | Multiple steps with logic and integrations |

-- Be specific with the content.
-“Remind me to email Sarah about the contract renewal” is more useful than “Remind me about Sarah.”
+- Be specific.
+“Remind me to email Sarah about the contract renewal” beats “Remind me about Sarah.”

 - Use relative times for quick reminders.
-“In 15 minutes” is faster than looking up the exact time.
+“In 15 minutes” is faster than working out the exact time.

 - Set recurring reminders for habits.
 Consistency is easier when you don’t have to remember to remember.

-- Review your reminders periodically.
-Ask GAIA to list your active reminders and clear out any you no longer need.
+- Review periodically.
+Ask GAIA to list your active reminders and clear out the ones you no longer need.